27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A grounded, architectural detail that feels custom yet reversible.

-A plug-in sconce glow is a cozy bathroom decor idea apartment renters love because it adds warmth without rewiring.
-The soft halo makes mirrors feel more flattering and less harsh.
-Choose a linen or frosted shade to keep the light diffused.
-Mount with removable hooks so no drilling is required.
+A plug-in sconce adds warmth to a rental bathroom without rewiring.
+The soft halo makes mirrors more flattering and less harsh.
+Choose a linen or frosted shade to keep the light diffused, and mount with removable hooks so no drilling is required.
 The room looks instantly more serene at night.

 Keep cords tidy with paintable cord covers for a clean look.
 A warm bulb around 2700K makes skin tones look natural.
 Place the sconce slightly above eye level to avoid glare.
-The layered light also helps the room feel more like a living space.
-It makes nighttime routines feel slower and calmer.
+The layered light helps the room feel more like a living space and makes nighttime routines feel slower and calmer.

 Placement note: Mount the sconce near the mirror so the glow frames the sink.

 Pair the glow with a reflective mirror to bounce light around.
 If there is only one sconce, balance it with a candle on the counter.
 Avoid cool bulbs that make the space feel clinical.
-The warm light makes neutrals read richer.
-It is a small change with a cozy payoff.
+Warm light makes neutrals read richer, and it is a small change with a cozy payoff.

 Tips